 - The FCA’s supervisory approach is likely to become more intrusive and focused on ensuring that firms are delivering good outcomes for consumers, with a greater emphasis on prevention rather than simply addressing issues after they arise.

 - The regulator will likely be more proactive in identifying and addressing issues that cause consumer harm.
 It will expect firms to take greater responsibility for ensuring that their products and services suit their intended customers and represent fair value.

 - Firms should expect the FCA to take a more data-led approach to regulation, using technology and data analytics to identify potential issues and monitor compliance.

-- Finally, the FCA will likely emphasize firms’ governance and accountability arrangements, ensuring that senior management ensures that the Consumer Duty is embedded throughout the organization and that good consumer outcomes are prioritized.
+- Finally, the FCA will likely emphasise firms’ governance and accountability arrangements, ensuring that senior management ensures that the Consumer Duty is embedded throughout the organisation and that good consumer outcomes are prioritised.